 But read the list of stricken words below, and the list of their replacements, and you’ll see another aspect to this controversy.
 Beauty.
 We’re losing all the beautiful words and replacing them with ugly ones.
 Replace Minnow with MP3 Player, replace Crocus with Cut-and-Paste, and it’s not only fisheries and flowerbeds that suffer.
 It’s felt first in the body’s hunger for words of beauty.
 If we raise kids to better sit in boxes and speak of a “differentiating value-added strategy,” what will be the cost, measured in worlds and measured in hearts?

 This is perhaps why it wasn’t just environmentalists who raised a cry over the lost words, but also authors, the people who care most passionately about words.
 A group of 28 writers, including Margaret Atwood, noted that the new words “are associated with the interior, solitary childhoods of today.
 In light of what is known about the benefits of natural play and connection to nature; and the dangers of their lack, we think the choice of words to be omitted shocking and poorly considered.”

 And if the fault ultimately lies less in the dictionary and more in our daily lives, consider ways to bring the young ones (and yourself) out into the wilder world.
 A park, a mountain, a river (consider a family rafting trip).
-Need ideas for what to you can teach the young humans in your life?
+Need any ideas for what you can teach the young humans in your life?